banner svg (1)

 Share the latest school events

-Your newsletter should include important information on events like family meetings, open houses, and volunteer opportunities.
-Always include dates and times so parents can skim your calendar quickly.
+Your newsletter can include important information on events like family meetings, open houses, and volunteer opportunities.
+Always include dates and times so families can skim your calendar quickly.

 Connect families with their child’s educators